-Sailing Cuba – Jardinas de la Reina – 2 Weeks
+Cuban Sailing Adventure – Jardinas de la Reina – 2 Weeks

 10th to 23rd March 2018

 Steeped in history, from its first colonisation in the 1500’s to the Missile Crisis and Communist dominance of Fidel Castro, Cuba’s Southern coastline has more than it’s fair share of stories to tell.
-Our 2 week sail from Cienfuegos to Santiago explores deserted offshore islands as well as historic cities.
+Our 2 week sail from Santiago to Cienfuegos explores deserted offshore islands as well as historic cities.

 Have a Cuban Sailing Holiday Adventure

-Fly into Havana and meet up with your shipmates in Cienfuegos on the south coast.
-Our sailing holiday along Cuba’s southern coastlines takes in the highlights of three of Cuba’s most historic colonial cities interspersed with some remote offshore islands complete with pristine snorkelling and flamingo flats.
-The City of Trinidad is a UNESCO World Heritage site as one of the oldest settlements in the New World, and Santiago de Cuba is second only to Havana in importance as the centre of the Cuban rebellion which overthrew Spanish rule.
+Fly into Santiago-de-Cuba and meet up with your shipmates at the nearby marina.
+Our sailing holiday along Cuba’s southern coastlines takes in the highlights of three of Cuba’s most historic colonial cities interspersed with some remote offshore islands complete with pristine snorkeling and flamingo flats.
+The City of Trinidad is a UNESCO World Heritage site as one of the oldest settlements in the New World, and Santiago de Cuba is second only to Havana in importance as the center of the Cuban rebellion which overthrew Spanish rule.

-Our 14 day Cuban sailing holiday includes glorious blue water sailing, great home-cooked food, fantastic snorkelling and evenings under the stars.
-Sailors looking to gain more experience sailing off the beaten track will enjoy the challenge of this little travelled coast, including practicing specific techniques for sailing in and out of the reefs.
-Single travellers will make firm friends amongst their fellow boat buddies.
+Our 14 day Cuban sailing adventure holiday includes glorious blue water sailing, great home-cooked food, fantastic snorkeling and evenings under the stars.
+Sailors looking to gain more experience sailing off the beaten track will enjoy the challenge of this little traveled coast, including practicing specific techniques for sailing in and out of the reefs.
+Single travelers will make firm friends among their fellow boat buddies.

 Our itinerary takes in all the island highlights with time to enjoy starlit remote anchorages, local nightlife and SALSA!